 Employees should be aware that the Act effectively extends rights available under the Data Protection Act / GDPR to include all types of information held, whether personal or non- personal.
 Requests will be dealt with according to the College Freedom of Information Policy.

-Staff should note that all data and correspondence, including e-mail messages, held by the College may be provided to a data subject, internal or external, in the event of a subject access request.
+Staff should note that all data and correspondence, including e-mail / teams messages, held by the College may be provided to a data subject, internal or external, in the event of a subject access request.

 Anti-Virus / Anti-Spam Protection